KyNorthstar/SHELF/README.md

 ## λ☢️ This is in pre-Alpha testing!

-This is still in low-level rapid development.
+This is still in low-level rapid initial development.
 Expect breaking changes to be frequent, and reliability to be low.

 **This is not yet ready for production code!**

 Here's the desired features:

 - [x] Create
+    - [ ] Make it so devs don't have to do `id: .init()` every tim they make their own objects
 - [x] Read
+- [x] Update
-- [ ] Update
+    - [ ] Immutable objects maybe?
 - [x] Delete
 - [ ] Automatically re-load current database
 - [x] Concurrency-capable
 - [ ] Concurrency-safe
     - [ ] Probably 1 background coordinator task that can spawn as many subtasks as it wants to do the work
 - [ ] Relational sugar
     - [ ] Compile-time conveniences (e.g. @Reference resolving to an ID)
     - [ ] A way to delete an object and remove its reference from all other objects, maybe also deleting objects it references
     - [ ] I dunno maybe like a cache of IDs which are commonly associated?
 That sounds more like a 2.0 kinda thing tho
+- [ ] Support for older platforms (currently setting to most-recent for rapid initial development)